Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Introduction

+Subsequent work further characterized this effect at the overlap of relativity and quantum field theory.
+For example, it has been shown that it can be exploited for precise measurements of distances or the mass of the Earth using quantum states of light as input \cite{Bruschi:Datta:2014,Kohlrus:Bruschi:2017,Kohlrus:Bruschi:2019}, for interference experiments \cite{Barzel:Bruschi:2022}, for weakening the non-Markovian dynamical behaviour of photons \cite{PhysRevD.108.126011}, or for enhancing the precision of phase estimation of two qubit system states \cite{PhysRevD.111.026007}.
+Regardless of the progress \cite{Alanis:Schell:Bruschi:2023,molaei2024photongravitycouplingschwarzschildspacetime}, an underlying unchallenged assumption has always been implicitly made: the multimode-mixing model applies regardless of the magnitude of the redshift or of other relevant parameters of the problem, such as the bandwidth, average frequency of the spectrum, or the particular shape of the spectrum itself.

-In this work we show that gravitational redshift cannot be modelled as a multimode-mixer for all values of the gravitational redshift if only one environment mode is considered additionally to the $N$ modes of interest.
-The model proposed in the literature posits that each mode of the electromagnetic field transforms \textit{in the same fashion}, that is, all frequencies are consistently either redshifted or blueshifted, and therefore the wave packets of light undergo the same type of transformation.
-We show that this assumption, while natural in light of our current understanding of the standard gravitational redshift effect as predicted by general relativity, leads to a transformation that becomes non-unitary for large values of the redshift.
-On the contrary, for wave packets of light that are modelled as smooth functions it is always possible to find a regime of small-enough values of the redshift where the transformation can occur.
-Interestingly, the transition beyond the validity and invalidity of the proposed model strongly depends on the interplay between the magnitude of the redshift and the parameters that determine the wave packet itself.
-While we are not able to provide an analytical expression that predicts such transition as a function of the initial parameters and the magnitude of the redshift, we provide a concrete example to better illustrate the nature of the issue.
-We propose a solution that requires all modes of the basis to be considered, thus effectively making the ``environment'' a collection of infinite modes.
-This, in turn, inevitably increases the difficulty of employing the model for practical scenarios.
-We finally discuss our results and their implications not only for the theoretical side of the problem, but also for the development of future quantum technologies.
+In this work we show that gravitational redshift cannot be modelled as a multimode mixer for all values of the gravitational redshift if only one environment mode is considered additionally to the $N$ modes of interest, a setup called the \emph{$N+1$-decomposition} of the channel.
+This is a consequence of the ``rigidity'' of the transformation of interest: in fact, QOGRM posits that each mode of the electromagnetic field transforms \textit{in the same fashion}, that is, all frequencies are consistently either redshifted or blueshifted, and therefore any wave-packet of light undergoes the same type of transformation.
+We show that this assumption, while natural in light of our current understanding of the standard gravitational redshift effect as predicted by general relativity, leads to a transformation that becomes non-unitary for values of the redshift that are large enough.
+Interestingly, the transition beyond the validity and invalidity of QOGRM strongly depends on the interplay between the magnitude of the redshift and the parameters that determine the wave-packet itself.